 What if we are stubbing our toes on the sacred every day and not realizing it?

 That is one of the taglines promoting my book Waking Up Slowly.
-The book proclaims that we are the most connected culture in history but arguably the most disconnected from the awareness of God’s presence.
+The book suggests that we are the most connected culture in history but arguably the most disconnected from the awareness of God’s presence.
 I examine twenty-one different attitudes and actions that cause me to miss the sacred moments that I believe can be found in every day.

 But like the believers of the early church at Galatia I have an amazing ability to forget what I have learned (and written).
 Paul could have addressed this to me in recent weeks.